 - 1. There is ventilation heterogeneity among patients with severe obstructive airway diseases that can be assessed using Technegas functional lung ventilation imaging with quantification; and - 2.
 Technegas functional lung ventilation imaging with quantification is responsive to change following intervention in patients with severe obstructive airway diseases.

-The implication in advancing these hypotheses further could expand the use of Technegas by improving the diagnosis and management of patients with Chronic Obstructive Pulmonary Disease (COPD) and other small airways diseases.
+If this study is successful, the use of Technegas could expand by enabling clinicians to improve their diagnosis and management of patients with COPD and other small airways diseases.